threadmapper/locusqtl/README.md

 Find QTL locus
 --------------

-- Given a csv files with the genotype
+- Given a csv file with the genotype
 - Phenotypes are in the first row
 - Finding genotype to phenotype association using QTL